2026 industry reference

 Single-tooth implant average price

 Implant volume is growing faster than the broader market as the population ages.
-The price band drives the unit economics for implant systems, imaging vendors, and surgical-supply distributors.
+This price band drives the unit economics for implant systems, imaging vendors, and surgical-supply distributors.

 Source: ADA Survey of Dental Fees, 2024.